-Thank you for choosing us as your book club selection!
-Liz and Lisa LOVE book clubs and are available to video conference in for thirty minutes for discussion. (and wine!)
+Thank you for choosing our novel as your book club selection!
+Liz and Lisa LOVE book clubs and are available to video conference in for thirty minutes for discussion.
+(And wine!)
 Email Liz at Liz@lizandlisa.com to request.
+Before you read the discussion Q's below, please be aware there are spoilers!

 1. How did you interpret the title?
 Did you think your own age would impact your experience reading the book?
 How did that differ from the beginning to the end?